solo-io/supergloo/docs/content/operations/troubleshooting.md

 Knowing how to get logs from the Gloo Mesh components is crucial for getting feedback about what's happening.
 Gloo Mesh has three core components:

 * `cert-agent` - responsible for creating certificate/key pairs and issuing a Certificate Signing Request for a particular mesh -- this is used in Mesh identity federation; this component is not available in the default install, only when a cluster is registered
-* `mesh-discovery` - responsible for discovering Meshes, periodically querying clusters and control planes for their `TrafficTarget`s and `Workload`s.
+* `mesh-discovery` - responsible for discovering Meshes, periodically querying clusters and control planes for their `Destination`s and `Workload`s.
 * `mesh-networking` - responsible for orchestrating federation events, traffic policy updates, and access-control policy rules

 When troubleshooting various parts of the Gloo Mesh functionality, you will likely want to see the logs for some of these components.
 For example, when creating a new `VirtualMesh` and you see something like `PROCESSING_ERROR` in the `federation` status, check the logs for the `mesh-networking` component like this: